List of Gilmore Girls characters: Jess Mariano

 Jess Mariano, portrayed by Milo Ventimiglia, is known throughout the series for his rebellious nature and complex relationships.
 Initially introduced in season 2, Jess arrives in Stars Hollow from New York to live with his uncle Luke due to behavioral issues and conflicts with his mother, Liz (Kathleen Wilhoite).
 Despite his troubled demeanor, Jess shares intellectual interests with Rory Gilmore, leading to a friendship that evolves into a romantic relationship later on.
 His love life intertwines with Rory's throughout the series, marked by jealousy, miscommunication, and personal growth.

 Jess's storyline also delves into his strained relationship with Luke, moments of personal failure such as dropping out of school and struggling with work, and his eventual departure to Venice Beach to live with his estranged father Jimmy Mariano (later played by Rob Estes).
 Despite attempts to reconcile with Rory and prove his maturity, their relationship faces challenges, especially with Rory's evolving feelings for other men.

 In later seasons and the 2016 revival, Jess returns to Stars Hollow showing personal growth, offering support to Luke and Rory, and hinting at unresolved feelings for Rory, adding depth to his character's journey.

+Jess had a brief spinoff called Windward Circle which was previewed in the Season 3 backdoor pilot episode, "Here Comes The Son".
+The pilot wan't green lit in the end but continues to be a point of speculation for fans of the show.